brenomfviana/set/README.md

 ### About the interpreter

+The interpreter of the set programming language was a work of the Concepts and Paradigms Programming Language course of the Federal University of Rio Grande do Norte (UFRN).
 The interpreter was developed using the Haskell language.

 ## Team